-This page covers how to add and configure the NetApp connector using GroundWork Cloud Hub.
+This page reviews how to add and configure the Cloud Hub connector NetApp to pull internal metrics into the GroundWork unified monitoring environment.
 NetApp is a storage management option for network attached storage.
-The connection requires a unique set of parameters (e.g., endpoint, credentials).
-You will need your GroundWork server and virtual environment connector parameters handy.
+Each Cloud Hub connector requires a unique set of parameters (e.g. endpoint, credentials).
+You will need your GroundWork server and virtual environment parameters handy.

 WAS THIS PAGE HELPFUL?